 This fellow deserves to be made to clean the female lavs in Hades for a thousand years.

-This series (brilliantly researched and in parts equally well written, by the way) also features the Hippoylata I mention above, who finds Theseus’ charms so irresistible that she joins him in promoting his patriarchal conquests.
+This series (brilliantly researched and in parts equally well written, by the way) also features the Hippoylata I mention above, who finds Theseus’ charms so irresistible that she joins him in fighting her old subjects.

-Well, I believe this fellow certainly suffers from serious sexual repressions of some sort as a compulsive Don Juan who goes in for such unimaginative seductions; for instance, why are the erotic episodes described so mechanically?
-Is it because I’m dyslexic that I particularly notice the way ‘his right hand went to her right breast’ or does this unconsciously betray the political bias of Ian Fleming?
+Unusually, I believe this fellow certainly suffers from serious sexual repressions of some sort as a compulsive Don Juan who goes in for such unimaginative seductions; for instance, why are the erotic episodes described so mechanically?
+Is it because I’m dyslexic that I particularly notice the way ‘his right hand went to her right breast’?
+And why are the (temporary) female leads always called ‘the girl’ almost as if Bond – or his creator – has temporarily forgotten their names?
+After all, it’s not as if they don’t have memorable ones: Honeychile Rider or Pussy Galore, anyone?

 Charley Kinraid in Elizabeth Gaskell’s ‘Sylvia’s Lovers’ is almost an ideal type of a Marty Stu (I dislike the whining Philip Hepburn, the ‘real’ hero of the story, even more, but Charley Knraid is clearly meant to be the romantic interest so he gets the listing).
 It shows what an excellent writer Gaskell is that despite this, ‘Sylvia’s Lovers’ is still one of my favourite novels.
 Almost everyone, save the carping, envious Hepburn, admires Kinraid.
 He’s a brilliant harpooner, handsome, fearless, a good friend, a hard drinker, a bold fighter, irresistible to women and the life and soul of the party.
 Nobody dances the hornpipe like him.